Readers Share the Incredible True Stories of Their Hero Pets

 Some pets, like Darby the pit bull, spring into action to save their owners without hesitation.
-Others, like Milo the beagle, sound the alarm to help neighbors in need.
 And others, well … they use their keen instincts to protect the ones they love.

 Our readers shared their true hero pet stories in the November 2022 issue of Reader’s Digest—and man, did these tales deliver.
 From a diva cow taking charge during a wildfire to a survivor cat swatting danger away, these beloved animals earned the well-deserved title of “hero pet.”